SarahRaafat/NYC-motor-vehicle-collisions/README.md

 * Are weekends more dangerous than weekdays? (severity pattern analysis) Mostafa
 * Which crash hour has the highest rate of fatal collisions per crash?
-* Which contributing factor is linked to the highest fatality rate per crash?
+* How does the fatality risk per collision vary by vehicle type?
 ---

 ## **10. Output Files**